rkt/rkt/Documentation/using-rkt-with-systemd.md

    Listen: [::]:8080 (Stream)

 Jul 30 12:24:50 locke-work systemd[1]: Listening on My socket-activated app's socket.
-Jul 30 12:24:50 locke-work systemd[1]: Starting My socket-activated app's socket.
 ```

-Now a new connection to port 8080 will start your container to handle the request.
+Now, a new connection to port 8080 will start your container to handle the request.

 ## Other tools for managing pods